greg-raven/hdc/_posts/2013-11-02-record-number-ride-in-the-rocks.md

 \[…\]

-“It’s so much fun,” said local teacher Cory Velasquez, who brought along several students and their families.
+“It's so much fun,” said local teacher Cory Velasquez, who brought along several students and their families.
 “But the lunch (provided by Out of This World Barbecue) is the best part.”

 By PETER DAY, STAFF WRITER